St. John the Baptist Church, Permude: History

 The church was devoted to St John the Baptist who is known for truth and justice as it was built in the memory of John Baptist Balthazar Nazareth.
-Until Kateel parish was formed, this parish served the spiritual needs of catholics around Permude, Kateel and Ekkaru.
-When Kateel parish was formed in 1971, the catholic families from Kateel to Ekkaru joined Kateel parish.
-This parish has given several priests and nuns who are serving the spiritual needs.
+Until Kateel parish was formed, this parish served the spiritual needs of Catholics around Permude, Kateel and Ekkaru.
+When Kateel parish was formed in 1971, the Catholic families from Kateel to Ekkaru joined Kateel parish.
+This parish has given several priests and nuns who have served the spiritual needs of the community.

-Golden jubilee of this parish was celebrated on 13 January 2016.
+The parish celebrated its golden jubilee on 13 January 2016.

 Demographics

 The parish has 180 families with a population of 826 members as of November 2015.